Cart

-Why gingershots are good for your health
+Why a ginger shot is good for your health

-In this article, you can read more about:
+In this article you can read more about:

 Scientific research on the health effects of ginger

-In recent years, there has been an increasing amount of research on the effects of ginger on health.
-Scientists have been studying the vitamins and minerals in Zingiber officinale, which is the official name for ginger.
-The compounds Gingerol and shogaol found in ginger also receive a lot of attention.
-However, less than 40% of the studies on ginger have sufficient quality to draw solid conclusions [1].
-The research is often conducted with too few people, and there is no standard dose of ginger used when people take ginger shots, ginger tea, or ginger capsules.
-As a result, the absorption and effects of the active substances in the body cannot be reliably determined [1, 2].
+In recent years, more and more research has been conducted on the health effects of ginger.
+Among other things, the vitamins and minerals in Zingiber officinale, as ginger is officially called, are being studied.
+The compounds Gingerol and shogaol from ginger are also getting a lot of attention.
+However, less than 40% of the studies on ginger are of sufficient quality to draw sound conclusions[1].
+The studies are often conducted with too few people.
+Moreover, a fixed dose of ginger is often not used when people take a ginger shot, ginger tea or ginger capsules.
+As a result, the absorption and effect of the active ingredients in the body cannot be reliably determined[1, 2].

 Is ginger safe?

-There are rumours that ginger would be harmfull to unborn children.
-However, large studies have not shown an increased risk of pregnancy problems or birth defects in babies when ginger was used during pregnancy [4–7].
-However, some small studies have suggested that babies had lower birth weights and a slightly higher risk of birth defects or stillbirth when their mothers consumed a lot of ginger during pregnancy [6].
+Sometimes there are rumors that pregnant women should be careful with ginger.
+In large studies, ginger during pregnancy did not increase the risk of pregnancy problems and birth defects in the child[4-7].
+However, there are some small studies in which babies had lower birth weight and a slightly increased risk of congenital anomalies or stillbirth if the mother had used a lot of ginger during pregnancy[6].
 However, the quality of these studies was poor.

 Ginger for your energy metabolism

-Ginger against oxidative damage
+Ginger shots against oxidative damage

 Ginger for your immune system

-Further research
+More research

 How can you use ginger for your health?

-ginger juice
+Ginger juice

 Recipe for ginger juice

-ginger tea
+Ginger tea

 Recipe for ginger tea

-Recipe for a ginger shot
+Recipe for ginger shot

-ginger shot
+Ginger shot

 1. Ahn NH, et al. Ginger on human health: a comprehensive systematic review of 109 randomized controlled trials.
 Nutrients 2020;12:157.
 PubMed ID: 31935866.
 Article